 Born in 1960 in the small town of Perkasie, PA.
-Craig gravitated to drawing at an early age by copying illustrations from his favorite books.
-As his interest and ability grew he looked for other learning experiences starting with the Famous Artists School (yes, he drew the pirate).
+Craig gravitated to art at an early age by copying illustrations from his favorite books.
+As his interest and ability grew he looked for other learning experiences starting with the Famous Artists School (he drew the pirate).
 During High School was introduced to Myron Barnstone and The Barnstone Studios, a private studio focused on classical training methods, where he found his love for figure drawing.
 This foundational training continues to inform his work to this day.
 He’s continued to work towards completing his “official” education attending Kutztown University, Moravian College, and most recently Coastal Carolina University, but his education as a professional sign designer and painter, specializing in billboard pictorials and large scale graphics, has influenced his work and aesthetic.

 My works are the confluence of my life experiences; classical training at a young age, years as a sign and billboard artist, working in advertising as a Graphic Designer and Art Director.